roshanbist/coursehub-servicenow/README.md

 **Reasons for Incompletion**:

-- Early-stage learning curve with data brokers, state parameters, and action chaining
+- Early-stage learning curve with data brokers, client state parameters, and scripts
 - Need to go through unfamiliar parts of the ServiceNow data resource framework

 **Planned Implementation (Future)**: